Prawns or Shrimp? What Is the Difference Between Prawns and Shrimp? How to Choose, Clean and Cook Prawns and Shrimp

 - Frozen raw prawns with shell are the best

 - Know what part of the world your shellfish come from

 - Prawn and shrimp farming is becoming more popular, that's not always a good thing so make sure you know your food (the more aware we are the better quality our food will be)

 How to Cook Prawns and Shrimp:

 - Cooking your crustaceans is very easy.
+Prawns and shrimp cook very quickly.
 Whether you grill, bake, deep fry, stir fry or boil; prawns and shrimp turn a blushing pink when cooked through.
-Once you see them turn colour allow another minute or two and they're ready to serve.
+Once you see them turn an all over pink colour allow another minute or two and they're ready to serve.

 - To enhance the flavor of your shellfish when precooking to make a cocktail, salad or another favorite dish add a good squeeze of lemon, parsley, crushed garlic cloves and a whole chili to a pot of water.
 Bring to the boil and add your shellfish.
 Simmer till their pink bodies float completely on the top of the water.
 If eating as is, squeeze over more lemon and sprinkle with sea salt.
 Serve with buttered brown bread and a side dish of mayo.
 However if your adding the shellfish to a cold dish, shell and leave till required.

 - For a large party portion or if you're like me and love these delicious sea creatures, turn on your oven, devein (remove black line) without removing the shell and throw in a roasting dish with lots of olive oil, crushed garlic, a slug of white wine and slices of tomatoes (or tinned tomatoes) serve with crusted bread to mop up the sauce.
 Takes about 20/30 minutes in a moderate oven.
 A messy dish, best eaten with fingers... yum.